Grinzens, the most western village of the sunny plateau of Innsbruck, has got its own theatre stage, the famous ”Sendersbühne”

-Grinzens is located 13 km in the south-west of Innsbruck, at the entrance to the quaint Sellraintal valley and at the spur of the western mountain range terrace, the so-called “Mittelgebirge”.
-The municipal area comprises the villages Obergrinzens, Untergrinzens, Neder (Nederseite = shady side of the valley), Tafl and Brandegg.
-The emblem of the municipality illustrates green and yellow leaves, representing the name of the village, Grinzens, meaning “branches”.
-In 1286 AD the village has been mentioned for the first time, but already before it has probably served as pasture-land.
-In 1400 AD documents of the Frauenchiemsee convent provide evidence for nine farms in the municipality.
-For a long period of time flax cultivation represented the major economic branch in the village, while today Grinzens is a popular holiday resort.
+Grinzens is located in the south-west of Innsbruck, at the entrance to the Sellrain Valley.
+The village area comprises several hamlets - its name means "branches".
+Already before the 13th century, the area served as pasture-land.
+In 1400 AD, documents of the Frauenchiemsee Convent provide evidence for nine farms in the municipality.
+For a long period of time, flax cultivation represented the major economic branch in the village, while today Grinzens is a popular holiday resort.

 And of course also in winter this village offers several attractions.
-In the heart of a fairytale-landscape it is located between two famous skiing areas, Kühtai and Axamer Lizum.
-Kühtai is known as the highest located skiing village of Austria, offering 41 km of ski runs and 12 lift facilities, while the Axamer Lizum boasts 40 km of ski slopes and 10 lift facilities.
-The icing on the cake is the snow and fun park.
-Exactly in this skiing area several competitions of the Olympic Winter Games of 1964 and 1976 in Innsbruck were staged.
-In addition, Grinzens offers a natural ice skating ground, the 5.7 km long natural toboggan run for families Kemater Alm, well-groomed winter hiking trails and a cross-country ski track.
+In the heart of a fairytale-landscape Grinzens is located between two famous skiing areas, Kühtai and Axamer Lizum.
+Kühtai is known as the highest located skiing village of Austria, while the Axamer Lizum Skiing Area features a 300 hectares large Freeride Area, the Golden Roofpark, a Fun Slope and a RaceCorner.
+In addition, Grinzens offers an ice skating ground in the village, the natural toboggan run of the Kematen Mountain Hut and some well-groomed winter hiking trails.